Skip to main content

 • virtual_account.created, virtual_account.updated

-• transaction.created, transaction.updated
+• transaction.created, transaction.updated, transaction.completed

 • counterparty.created